Leaders: Command & Control or Heart & Soul?

 To lead with a heart-and-soul approach, you have to give up command-and-control.
 They can't co-exist.
 Counterintuitive though it may be, you will become more effective as a leader when you give up that authority that comes from position or title.

 The CONNECT2Lead Blog and training programs are products of People First Productivity Solutions.
 We build organizational strength by putting people first.
-If you’d like to read more this month about Dangerous Myths that Derail Leaders, subscribe to the CONNECT2Lead Blog RSS Feed.
+If you’d like to read more this month about Dangerous Myths that Derail Leaders, subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.